Representation homology of topological spaces: Introduction

 \subsection{Acknowledgements}

-We are very grateful to Ayelet Lindenstrauss and Birgit Richter for interesting questions and suggestions.
-We also thank Jim Davis, Siddhartha Gadgil, Martin Kassabov, Mike Mandell and Sasha Patotski for discussions and comments.
+We are very grateful to K. Hess, M. Khovanov, A. Lindenstrauss, B. Richter and V. Turaev for interesting questions and comments.
+We are particularly indepted to C. Berger for his explanations concerning the Kan loop group construction and for providing us with reference \cite{Berg}.
+We also thank J. Davis, S. Gadgil, M. Kassabov, M. Mandell and S. Patotski for useful discussions.
 The second author expresses his gratitude to the Department of Mathematics, Indian Institute of Science, Bengaluru for conducive working conditions during his visit in the summer of $2016$.
-Research of the first two authors was partially supported by the Simons Foundation Collaboration Grant 066274-00002B (`Representation Homology').
+Research of the first two authors was partially supported by the Simons Foundation Collaboration Grant 066274-00002B as well as NSF grants DMS 1702323 and DMS 1702372.